danielhickman/materialdesign/README.md

 ## Instructions:
 - Turn off `Align New Objects to Pixel Grid`
+- Make sure no objects or groups have the opacity of 99% (Why'd you do that)
 - Expand any objects with a curved corner effect or appearence.
 (Doesn't include paths or rounded rectangles)
 - Select Object to tint or shade
 - Run the apporiate action for either tinting or shading, [For Shading:] for the color of the object (or object below for when shading below glyphs that don't touch the outside of the icon)